 Whether you call them June beetles, Junebugs, or May beetles, these small, reddish-brown, clumsy flyers can be annoying.
 They get their name because of when they emerge.
-In the Bay Area, these pests come out in June.
+In San Jose, California, these pests come out in June.
 Other places get them in May, hence the difference.

 Adult Junebugs feed on leaves.
 They fly in from weedy areas to feed at night.
 During the day, they tend to hunker down in a shady spot or burrow into the soil until dusk.
 The damage they cause is similar to Fuller rose beetles, earwigs, and snails.
 Grasshoppers and caterpillars may also cause similar damage.
 The only way to be sure is to catch them in the act.